Eriocapitella japonica

-Eriocapitella japonica is a species of flowering plant in the buttercup family Ranunculaceae.
+Eriocapitella japonica is a species of flowering plant in the buttercup family Ranunculaceae commonly cultivated as an ornamental.
 The specific epithet japonica means "from Japan", which is a misnomer since the species is introduced in Japan.
 It is native to China, Taiwan, and Vietnam.
+It was formerly a member of genus Anemone and shares the common name Japanese anemone with several other Eriocapitella species.

 Description

 Eriocapitella japonica is a perennial herbaceous plant that stands 60 to 90 cm high.
 Plant parts are soft and downy, with short hairs.
 The basal leaves are ternate, lobed, and toothed.
 The inflorescence is a cyme with flower stalks rising from a whorl of leaves wrapped around the top of the stem.
 Each flower is approximately 5 to 7.5 cm across, with 1–3 whorls of sepals (but no petals) and yellow stamens.
 The sepals are rosy purple or carmine in color.
 The fruits are silky achenes.

 Taxonomy

 Eriocapitella japonica was described by Takenoshin Nakai in 1941.
 Like other members of genus Eriocapitella, E. japonica was formerly a member of genus Anemone.
 The historically important synonym Anemone hupehensis var. japonica (Thunb.)
 Bowles & Stearn was described in 1947.

 E. japonica has the longest taxonomic history of any member of genus Eriocapitella.
 The basionym Atragene japonica Thunb. was described by Carl Thunberg in 1784.
 Thunberg, one of the Apostles of Linnaeus, had collected dried specimens while working as a doctor for the Dutch East Indies Company.

 E. japonica was previously known as Anemone japonica (Thunb.)
 Siebold & Zucc.
 The latter had at least three named varieties: A. j. var. hupehensis, A. j. var. hybrida, and A. j. var. tomentosa, now known as E. hupehensis, E. × hybrida, and E. tomentosa, respectively.
 Along with E. vitifolia, E. japonica is a parent of the hybrid E. × hybrida.